Bachelor of Science with Honours

 STAGE 2 -A Consent & Declaration form will be sent to you by email.
 If you receive this from both Ulster and Queen’s you must complete both and return to the relevant institution.

-Part 3 - the five interview questions will explore your motivation and your understanding of: social work, values, self-care and diversity.
-It is important that you draw upon any life, academic or work experience (voluntary or paid)
+STAGE 3 - Interview -you will be invited to participate in a video interview.
+Interviews will take place in February 2022.
+The interview questions will explore your motivation and understanding of social work values, self-care and diversity.
+It is important that you draw upon any life, academic or work experience (voluntary or paid).

-NB: It is assumed that if you submit your video interview for assessment, that you were fit to create this.
-If unwell on the nominated date for submission a request should be made for an alternative date and this will be accommodated, where possible.
+NB: It is assumed that if you submit your video interview for assessment, that you were 'fit' to create this.
+If unwell a request should be made for an alternative date and this will be accommodated, where possible.

 STAGE 4 - Offers: Applicants who pass the ‘suitability interview’ are ranked by interview score.
-Offers are normally issued in late March.
-However not all applicants who are deemed suitable for ‘social work training’ will receive an offer at this stage.
-This is due to the government quota for social work places in Northern Ireland.
+Offers are normally issued in April.
+However not all applicants who are deemed suitable will receive an offer at this stage due to the government quota for social work places in Northern Ireland.
 You should note that, if you have applied to both Ulster and QUB, it is possible to receive an offer from one institution and not the other.

-Those applicants who do not receive an offer in this first round will be placed on a 'reserve list' in case places become available at a later date.
-You should note that there is no guarantee that additional places will become available.
+Those applicants who do not receive an offer in this first round will be placed on a 'reserve list' in case places become available at a later date (this may not be until August).
+There is no guarantee that additional places will become available.
+If you are unsuccessful at any of the above stages you will be notified via UCAS.

 Registration with the Northern Ireland Social Care Council